amdeguzm/Survey-Boat/README.txt

   Notes:

   2/14
-  Using pulse in to read the throttle and rudder data.
+  Applied pulse in to read the throttle and rudder data.
 Added code to print the roll, pitch, and heading angles.

   2/12